Luca-DTU/MLOps_Project/reports/README.md

 >
 > Answer:

 --- We have created a requirements.txt file which keeps track of the package dependencies that is required to run the project.
 So for a new team member to get started with the project the following command must be run: 'pip install -r requirements.txt'.
 We have created the requirements file by autogeneration from our conda environment using the command 'conda list -e > requirements.txt'.
 This command scans our conda environment and fills out the requirements file with the packages one need to create the same environment.
-Therefore it is nice to work with conda since it is easy to create requirement files like this.---
+Furthermore, based on the cookiecutter structure we created a second requirements file which is used specifically for the additional requirements to run tests.---

 ### Question 5